Latin American Public Opinion Project: Post-survey

 LAPOP’s resources and expertise allow it to conduct special projects requested by scholars, government institutions, and agencies concerned with democratic development.
 These have recently included novel experiments embedded within national surveys to assess issues of ethnicity and violence.
 In addition, these include an extensive new focus on randomized block experiments as a means of program evaluation.

+Interactive Data Tool

+AmericasBarometer provides a free and interactive data tool called the Data Playground.
+As of June 2025, the tool includes weighted data from 2004 to 2023 and focuses on descriptive statistics from core questionnaire items (commonly asked questions in most countries and in most survey rounds).